Irritable Bowel Syndrome IBS Ayurvedic Herbal Treatment

 2. Infection- persistent bowel symptoms can trigger after a bout of gastroenteritis, sometimes long after the offending bacteria or virus has been eliminated.

-3. General diet- low fiber diet can lead to constipation- predominant IBS.
+3. General diet- a low fiber diet can lead to constipation-predominant IBS.
 Some people find foods such as chocolate, spices, fats, fruits, beans, cabbage, cauliflower, broccoli, milk, carbonated beverages, and alcohol all cause problems.

 4. Medications- such as antibiotics, antacids, and painkillers can bring about constipation or diarrhea.

-5. Food intolerance- sugars, particularly lactose (found in dairy and many processed foods) is the most common dietary trigger for IBS.
+5. Food intolerance- sugars, particularly lactose (found in dairy and many processed foods) are the most common dietary trigger for IBS.
 Fructose and sorbitol are also believed to trigger IBS.

 Symptoms: